tylerjromeo/nolandel-notes/session21/outline.md

 "Come dance with me!
 Don't you know how to dance?"

+Got annabelle to play the lute in front of the whole community.
+Her Grandmother is beatrice

 # Emmnor

 You're sitting at Itham's place.
 You've found it to be very comfortable.
 It's been a while since he left, the sun is setting and you see some birds diving at each other in the distance.